 6. Save your Population

-Once you're done, it's time to save your population by clicking "Create Population in the bottom right:
+Once you're done, it's time to save your population by clicking "Save & Run"

 Your population has now officially been created!